 Angina: Nadolol has approval for long-term use in angina pectoris.
 Nadolol showed significant symptomatic improvement in regards to exercise tolerance and duration of exercise and was more effective than propranolol in slowing heart rate at rest and during exercise.

-Hypertension: Nadolol is indicated as the second line in the treatment of hypertension.
-Nadolol should not be used as the first line in the treatment of hypertension, in the absence of indications to start beta-blockers.
+Hypertension: Nadolol is a second-line agent in the treatment of hypertension.
+Nadolol should not be used as the first line in the treatment of hypertension in the absence of indications to start beta-blockers.
 Nadolol can reduce blood pressure significantly with minimal cardio depressant effect.
 Adding a diuretic can enhance the effectiveness of nadolol.

 Nadolol can be used to attain heart rate control in the acute management of atrial fibrillation.
 Oral beta-blockers, including nadolol, is also widely used as the primary therapy for chronic atrial fibrillation.
 Nadolol also decreases relapse in patients with paroxysmal atrial fibrillation.

 Ventricular arrhythmias due to congenital long QT syndrome:

 The AHA recommends the use of nadolol in patients with ventricular arrhythmias due to congenital long QT syndrome for the reduction of adverse cardiac events, syncope, and prevention of sudden cardiac death.